lukas-kirschner/procedural-wallpapers-rs/README.md

 # procedural-wallpapers
 A collection of wallpaper generators.
-Forked from [bagyoni](https://github.com/bagyoni/procedural-wallpapers)
+Forked from [bagyoni](https://github.com/bagyoni/procedural-wallpapers).
+Rewritten in C++.

 ## How to use (Linux only)
 1. Install `imagemagick`, `base-devel` and `cmake`